Skip to content

 engine like Meilisearch?

-When discussion finishes, GSD writes several artifacts in a single pass:
+When discussion finishes, GSD writes several artifacts:

 • PROJECT.md — what the project is, current state, and milestone sequence